nextflow-io/nextflow/docs/basic.rst

-`Nextflow` is a reactive workflow framework and a programming `DSL <http://en.wikipedia.org/wiki/Domain-specific_language>`_ that eases the writing of computational pipelines.
+`Nextflow` is a reactive workflow framework and a programming `DSL <http://en.wikipedia.org/wiki/Domain-specific_language>`_ that eases the writing of data-intensive computational pipelines.

 It is designed around the idea that the Linux platform is the lingua franca of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex